Ziumper/ziumper.github.io/_posts/en/2025-10-08-alternative-ide-for-php.md

 {% include figure.liquid path="assets/img/posts/netbeans/usage.png" class="img-fluid rounded z-depth-1"  zoomable=true %}

-Below is NetBeans and above is PHPStorm... it eats memory like a rabbit eats cabbage :-)
+Below is NetBeans and above is PHPStorm... it eats memory like a rabbit eats cabbage :-) This is certainly due to the fact that with great power comes even greater indexation process.